Myth-Buster: The Right Way to Test Paint Colors

 Paint Directly on the Wall

-This is true for interiors as well as exteriors: You’ll get the best sense of how the color will really look if you paint it directly on the wall.
+This is true for paint swatches for interiors as well as exteriors: You’ll get the best sense of how the color will really look if you paint it directly on the wall.
 Each of the five pros we spoke with agreed.
 ‘If they use a board, I feel like it just doesn’t saturate the same way,” says interior designer Keith Wardlaw of Plus Modern Designs in Kansas City, Missouri.

 Kelly Porter, an interior designer in the Washington, D.C., area, explains the problem with using boards: ‘The texture is really not representative.
 It’s not the same as what’s on your wall, and that can really affect the look,” she says.